Just diagnosed with melanoma?

 If you don’t feel comfortable with your diagnosis or treatment team, don’t be afraid to get a second opinion.

 The Treatment Center Finder will help you find a melanoma treatment center in your area.
-This is not a doctor recommendation, but these are centers have a strong melanoma department and experience with this disease.
+This is not a doctor recommendation, but these centers have a strong melanoma department and experience with melanoma.

 Do you have additional questions or want more information about your melanoma diagnosis, or want to connect with fellow patients and caregivers?
 Email Education@melanoma.org for help or answers, or visit our online bulletin board.